peebles/cloud-queue2/README.md

 The default is 7 days.  `qos` is used when consuming messages in "push" mode; consumer.connect() with a message handler.
 `qos.count` is the number of messages alowed to be outstanding without being deleted.  `qos.global` when false means that `qos.count` is per client, not global and is probably what you want.

+`autoDelete` is a different way of managing queue deletion.
+It is set to false by default.
+If set to true, queues will be deleted when the number of consumers drops to zero.

 ## Testing